What is cluster feeding or bunch feeding?

 * Milk flow is sometimes slower in the evenings.

 * Cluster feeding babies are usually seeking closeness (maybe because mom is working during the day) Read more on comfort sucking here.

 It depends on the baby, but usually it only lasts the first month and then returns during growth spurts : month 3, 6 etc.

-* Prepare for a cluster feed if you know baby usually cluster feeds at a certain time of the day…prepare food before the time.
+* Prepare for a cluster feed if you know that your baby usually cluster feeds at a certain time of the day; prepare food before the time.

-* Do something while baby is breastfeeding like reading your favorite magazine, watching a movie or chatting on the phone.
+* Keep yourself busy while baby is breastfeeding; reading your favorite magazine, watching a movie or chat on the phone.

 * Other tips on how to relax while breastfeeding.

-* Swaddling baby can calm him for breastfeeding too.
+* Swaddling your baby, can calm him/her for breastfeeding too.

-* Breastfeed on demand; do not use a baby feeding schedule as this could make baby even more fussy and miserable.
+* Breastfeed on demand; do not use a baby feeding schedule, as this could make your baby even more fussy and miserable.

-Infant cluster feeding can actually work to the advantage for Moms who are returning to work, as babies who cluster feed usually sleep longer at night.
-Moms can also use this time as a time to relax and bond with baby.
+Infant cluster feeding can actually work to the advantage of Moms who are returning to work, as babies who cluster feed usually sleep longer at night.
+Moms can also use this time, as a time to relax and bond with their babies.